Recent Posts

 As early as 1942, epidemiologists were collecting information that children who had a recent operation were more likely to have paralytic polio.

-At the same time in the 1950s, researchers also found that DPT vaccination was linked with limb paralysis.
+Researchers at the time found that DPT vaccination was linked with limb paralysis.
 Case-control studies confirmed that children with paralytic polio were more likely to have received a vaccination in the affected limb within the previous month.

 When it was discovered that the DPT vaccine was contributing to rates of paralysis, vaccination campaigns during epidemics were halted.
 This would be known as provocation polio.
 But people would not know that this was a significant cause of polio during the 1950s.